What does it mean to be pansexual?

 What does it mean to be pansexual?
 As with any personal identity, the answer varies somewhat from one person to the next.
 But being pansexual generally means that a person experiences emotional, romantic and/or physical attraction to people of all gender identities and expressions.
 For some, this means they are attracted to persons regardless of gender; for others, there’s attraction to a spectrum of gender identities and expressions.

-Is being pansexual different from being bisexual?
-Not necessarily.
-Both identities describe someone whose attractions are not limited to a particular gender identity.
-But some LGBTQ+ persons--young people in particular--are choosing pansexual to describe their sexuality because it feels more expansive.
+Some LGBTQ+ persons--young people in particular--are choosing pansexual to describe their sexuality because it feels more expansive than the term bisexual, which typically refers to someone who is attracted to persons of more than one gender.
 In fact, the prefix pan-, which comes from the Greek language, means “relating to the whole of the universe.”

 Featured Content